codeOfRobin/BlogPosts/Building A Site Counter.textbundle/text.md

 end
 ```

-Sounds simple enough right?
+Sounds okay enough right?
 Query the first row out of a database (I was using Postgres), add 1 to it, update the row, return JSON.

 Turns out, you run into an issue: if you run lots of concurrent requests, eventually you’d have a place where two concurrent requests would add a number at the same time and instead of incrementing by 2, would increment by 1.